 Your Beautiful Melt Down Story Preserved for Posterity — It Eases Pre-Wedding Stress

 Seriously — later in your life, you don’t want to be the only person on the planet who doesn’t have a melt-down story about their wedding.
 So, enjoy your anxiety moment and savor that too.
-Better yet, plan for that special temper tantrum on your Calendar.
+Better yet, plan for that special temper tantrum on your Online Calendar.
 Stay home from work and make a day of it.
 Eat junk food, watch a movie, cry — then take a hot bubble bath and go to bed — get over it.
+You have plenty of options for an online Calendar, such as Thryv, Cron, and Calendar.

 The convenient Calendar on your smartphone or computer is indeed the planning guru you’ll want to use to keep track of everything.
 One of the best lists you need to do to plan a wedding is from the New York Times — How to Plan a Wedding.